Ocimum basilicum

 -

-Ornamental varieties often have showy purple foliage, making them perfect for containers.
+Sweet basil cultivars with showy purple foliage are often used as ornamentals and are perfect for containers.
 Plant in a bed or window box to create contrasting colored foliage.
-Miniature varieties are also available which are great for mass plantings along the edge of flower beds.
+Miniature varieties are also available, which are great for mass plantings along the edge of flower beds.

 - Profile Video: